JustinLove/jsharmony-cms-sample-rails/README.md

 See the view file for required contents.
 There is also a cms_templates_helper that has the cms javascript tags, and a stock cms javascript file `jsHarmonyCmsClient.min.js`.
 An access token needs to be configured to access the cms server for editor integration, see `config/application.rb`

+Notice the application layout body tag has a special exception for turbolinks.
+Turbolinks will interfere with CMS editor functions if not disabled in editing mode.

 Added a cms_components controller, with wildcard routing.
 This controller is nearly the same as templates, but components have no layout applied.

 `get "/cms_components/*template", to: "cms_components#index"`